 MorAfrica

-MorAfrica website consolidation
+MorAfrica New website integration

 MorAfrica is an artist space globally dedicated to promoting artists from within the African diaspora, promoting modern, contemporary and traditional art forms.
 Owner & Entrepreneur, Kevin Crayton needed a new e-commerce website.
 His previous website, built in Wix, was outdated and confusing to navigate.

-Old MorAfrica
+Old MorAfrica website

 This was the previous state of the website when I was hired to work on it.

-Screen shot of Home Page
+Screen shot of MorAfrica Home Page

 MorAfrica's primary client base are global art collectors and new, repeat and referral customers.
 Due to the vast array of colored artwork and stone pieces Kevin needed a clean, easy to navigate website so his customers could visibly see the artwork without distractions.
 Kevin also wanted his visitors to have access to an event calendar where people can find MorAfrica's paintings and stones on display.